 Pros and Cons of Using TOD Accounts to Avoid Probate

-Transfer on death accounts, or simply TOD accounts, have become a popular way to avoid probate in the U.S. A TOD account is a special type of investment account recognized under U.S. state law.
-When the TOD account owner dies, the investments remaining in the TOD account will pass to directly to the beneficiaries named by the owner outside of probate.
+A popular alternative to probate in the U.S. is the use of a transfer on death (TOD) account, which is a special type of investment account recognized under state law.
+When the account owner dies, the remaining assets will pass directly to the TOD beneficiary previously named by the owner without going through the probate process.

-The investments remaining in the TOD account will then be transferred to the beneficiaries named by the owner in the beneficiary designation form on file with the investment company in the percentages specified.
-Note that if a revocable living trust is named as the beneficiary of the TOD account, then after the account owner dies an employee identification number (EIN) will need to be obtained for the trust before the investments can be transferred to the trustee of the trust.
+The remaining investments will then be transferred to the beneficiaries named in the beneficiary designation form on file with the investment company in the percentages specified.
+Note that if a revocable living trust is named as the beneficiary of the TOD account, an employee identification number (EIN) will need to be obtained for the trust before the investments can be transferred to the trustee of the trust after the owner dies.

-- Joint TOD accounts can be established.
-Multiple owners can maintain a joint account that will pass to TOD beneficiaries after all of the owners die.
-However, for married couples, after one spouse dies, the surviving spouse will have full control of the TOD account and, therefore, can change the beneficiaries of the account.
-Therefore, if you and your spouse are in a second marriage and have children from other marriages, then this means that the surviving spouse can disinherit the children of the first spouse to die.
+- Disinheriting beneficiaries: For joint TOD accounts of married couples, after one spouse dies, the surviving spouse will have full control to change the beneficiaries.
+If you and your spouse are in a second marriage and have children from other marriages, the surviving spouse can disinherit the children of the first spouse who dies.

 - Special rules for minors: Naming minors, such as grandchildren, as TOD beneficiaries of your accounts may result in unintended consequences if the grandchildren are still minors when you die.
 Minor beneficiaries do not have any legal authority to receive investments under most state law.
 Instead, a court-supervised guardianship or conservatorship must be established to manage the assets.
 When the minor reaches age 18, they will have full access to the TOD investments without any strings attached.